Facts about Madrid

 Within the territory of the Madrid region, whose total surface area is approximately 8000 km2, two other major local powers live side-byside: the government of the Autonomous Region and the capital’s City Council.
 Madrid is one of the 17 autonomous regions into which Spain was divided under the Constitution of 1978; unlike most of the others, it has but one province.
 Its population tops 5 million, or 12% of the national total.
 Its surroundings and its location have shaped Madrid.

 It is a city in the centre not only of the region, but also of the country.
 Perhaps this location is one of the determining factors in its status as the capital, as the political, business, economic and transport centre all which help to explain why this city has always been a potpourri of different peoples and interests, both historically and today.

 Geographically, the Madrid region has a diversity that might astonish someone who only knows the city and its outskirts.
 The proximity of the Sierra de Guadarrama offers a variety of landscapes that break up the monotony of the Castilian meseta, and make Madrid a region of forests, hidden valley’s and peaks more than 2,500 m high, a surprising contrast to the great city and its far-flung suburbs.

 Madrid boasts a unique historic and artistic heritage that coexists in harmony with creativity, embracing culture and gastronomy.
 The modern and cosmopolitan flare of the Spanish capital offers guests a variety of things to discover.
 The passionate and friendly character of the Madrileños also enhances the visitor experience.

-The Dutch currency is Euro (1 Euro = 100 cents).
+The Spanish currency is the Euro (1 Euro = 100 cents).